 The Effectiveness of Different Mechanisms for Integrating Marketing and R&D

 The integration of marketing and R&D is a major concern for companies that want to improve their new product performance (NPP).
-In order to integrate, companies are using mechanisms such as physical proximity, cross-functional teams, and job rotation.
-This study examines the relative effectiveness of these mechanisms by developing a model that distinguishes between indirect effects of mechanisms on NPP (i.e., through a higher level of integration) and direct effects.
+For this integration, companies are using mechanisms such as physical proximity, cross-functional teams, and job rotation.
+This study examines the effectiveness of these mechanisms by developing a model that distinguishes between indirect effects of mechanisms on NPP (i.e., through a higher level of integration) and direct effects.
 The model is tested with data collected from 148 pharmaceutical companies.
-By simultaneously studying a broad range of integrating mechanisms, we found that housing marketing and R&D closer to each other and using an influential cross-functional phase review board are highly effective mechanisms to increase integration.
-Using information and communication technology (ICT) more intensively, having equal remuneration and career opportunities for marketing and R&D and using more cross functional teams are also effective in producing more integration, although to a somewhat lesser extent.
-The effectiveness of personnel movement and informal social group events is rather low.
-Interestingly, ICT appears to be a very effective tool for enhancing NPP.
-ICT not only fosters integration, but in addition it has an independent direct positive effect on NPP, possibly through knowledge creation within marketing and R&D. We also found a direct effect on NPP of another mechanism: cross functional phase review boards.
-However, for this mechanism the direct effect is negative.
-So, notwithstanding its strong positive effect on integration, a price is paid in terms of NPP.
+We were able to measure and compare the effectiveness of seven different integration mechanisms, which produced insights that are interesting and relevant for theory as well as practice.
+We found that housing marketing and R&D closer to each other and using an influential cross-functional phase review board are the most effective mechanisms to foster integration.
+Equal remuneration and career opportunities for marketing and R&D and cross-functional teams are somewhat less effective, whereas personnel movement and informal social group events contribute little.
+ICT appears to be a very effective tool for enhancing NPP.
+ICT not only fosters integration between marketing and R&D, but it also has an independent direct positive effect on NPP.
+Through ICT the day-to-day communication between the different parties in the companies becomes much easier, and we think that this fosters the knowledge creation process within marketing and R&D. For cross-functional phase review boards we found a negative direct effect on NPP.
+Notwithstanding its strong positive effect on integration, a price is paid in terms of NPP.
 This may be related to the amount of formalization and complexity accompanying this mechanism.